 The third falls is the real gem here.
 It is truly one of the best waterfalls in Southern California.
 Not only is it about 150 feet high, but it has a beautiful amount of plant life that lives on the falls.
-This alone is something that has to be experienced before you can believe it.
+This alone is something that has to be experienced.

-The water cascades over the moss and foliage, trickling down the mountainside in a breathtaking way.
-You will need a wide angle lens to capture this waterfall as it looks a lot smaller in pictures than it is in real life.
+The water cascades over the moss and foliage, breathtakingly trickling down the mountainside.
+You will need a wide-angle lens to capture this waterfall as it looks a lot smaller in pictures than it is in real life.

-For example, the cave-like section on the right side is probably 15-20 feet tall itself.
+For example, the cave-like section on the right side is probably 15-20 feet tall.
 After taking it all in, you will want to head back the way you came.
-Again, while heading down be careful as the slippery dirt is worse on the way down.
-The adrenaline you have from seeing such an awesome SoCal waterfall should help you though.
+Again, while heading down, be careful as the slippery dirt is worse on the way down.
+The adrenaline you have from seeing such an impressive SoCal waterfall should help you though.

 Here is a video I made of my last hike to the falls.